Lohi sheep

 The Lohi sheep is found in Punjab, Pakistan and Punjab, Rajasthan and Haryana in India.
 It is used for its carpet quality wool and meat production.
-The body is white and the head is usually tan, black or brown.
+The sheep's body is white and the head is usually tan, black or brown.

-The mature weight of the males is 65 kg (143 lb) with the female at 45 kg (99 lb).
+Males weigh 65 kg (143 lb) and females 45 kg (99 lb) at maturity.
 The average annual wool clip is 3 kg (6 lb) of medium wool, which is approximately 40 micrometres in diameter.
 Average daily milk production from the Lohi ewes is 1.2 liters (0.3 gallons).

-The very large lop ears, which are usually also tasseled, are the most distinctive feature.
+The very large lop ears, which are usually also tasseled, are the most distinctive feature of the breed.
 Rams and ewes are polled.